sjbennett123/polarlarp/content/background/race_packets/sarr.md

 Gorbé do not approve of the use of celestial magics; being more instinctually attuned to the earth, they prefer and understand earth magics much better.

 The only Gorbé who have studied and accept Celestial magic are the Shir and the 'lost' Clan, the Kalobagh.
 Chaos is the accepted, legal form of battle magic within the Gorbé Clans.
 The Gorbé are, however, completely opposed to Necromancy with regard to the creation and control of undead.
 These things are considered atrocities against the Earth, and Gorbé are taught from birth to respect and defend the sanctity of the Earth.
 The destruction of the corrupt Gorbé that practice this form of Necromancy is quite common, obliterations being the rule rather than the exception.
 The Gorbé have a few problems with human laws.
 Though most Gorbé will argue strongly about the distinct differences between Battle Magic and Necromancy, they won’t openly defy the law.
-Now, this is not to say that Gorbé healers won’t whip off a few Cause Mortal Wounds when they’re with people they trust or if they’re in a more lenient kingdom, but generally obliteration is enough of a threat to keep their itchy Chaos fingers in check.
+Now, this is not to say that Gorbé healers won't whip off a few Cause Mortal Wounds when they’re with people they trust or if they're in a more lenient kingdom, but generally obliteration is enough of a threat to keep their itchy Chaos fingers in check.

 The Gorbé sometimes have difficulty adapting to the customs and habits of non-Gorbé.
 They especially do not understand why Humans and others allow dogs in their towns and farms, and they have difficulty getting along with some of the other races on Tyrra.
 Most Gorbé, however, have managed to adjust to the ways of civilization.

 The Gorbé are a matriarchal society, the females outnumbering the males 4 to 1.
 In Gorbé society, females give the family its name as well as being the only members of society able to inherit and/or hold a title.
 A Grand Matriarch, the eldest female of the eldest family, rules each clan.
 A council made up of the eldest female from each family assists her.
 This eldest female holds the title of “Sandaj”, a rough translation being “lady,” no matter how rich, poor, old, or young she is.
 A council of the eldest females of the other families assists her in her duties.
 Ladyships are inherited, while the title of “Sangar,” or dame, is earned.
 It is very difficult to gain such an honor, and anyone that you encounter in game with such a title deserves your character’s respect.